What are Dedicated Circuits?

-- A stove should be on a double breaker with a capacity for 50 amps, 220 volts.
+- A stove should be on a double breaker with a capacity of 50 amps, 220 volts.

 - A stove should have its own dedicated circuit that only it uses.

-- The total electricity draw on a 20 amp breaker should not exceed 16 amps, or 80% of the capacity.
+The total electricity draws on a 20 amp breaker should not exceed 16 amps or 80% of the capacity.

 Factoring in the estimated usage of electricity for different rooms, lights and electrical outlets are usually combined, as lights do not use very much power.